-lindtbarton asked: Jey why is there spanish in some songs by The Clash?
+lindtbarton said: Jey why is there spanish in some songs by The Clash?

 Joe Strummer was fascinated by Spain – its history, its people, its stories.
 He grew up there for a time when he was young, used to vacation (or run away) there whenever he could, made friends with locals, moved there when The Clash called it quits to try to escape his past; he admired the country’s attitudes and was terrified of the implications of its civil war; he loved Spanish musicians, artists, writers, filmmakers, everything.
 He met a Spanish punk band called 091 and liked them so much that he wrote them music, produced their second album, and offered thousands of pounds out of his own pocket to bring it to completion.
 He bought himself what he called his “Spanish-American car,” an old silver Dodge muscle car, and drove it all over Spain visiting locations that were meaningful to him.
 He fell in love with the work of Federico García Lorca to the point where… well, let me show you: